census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 {{</highlight>}}
 {{</tabs>}}

-##### Create Metrics
+##### Create Measures for Metrics
 First, we will create the variables needed to later record our metrics.
+Place the following snippet on the line after `public class Repl {`:

 {{<tabs Snippet All>}}
 {{<highlight java>}}